 Emphasizes the importance of teamwork (as Buddy's team supports him), cooperation (as team members design strategies together), and friendship.

 Positive Role Models

-Josh is a tween who learns the importance of being yourself, especially when on dates.
-Emma is a very talented soccer player but always plays for her team and not just for herself.
+Josh is a tween who learns the importance of being yourself and not caving to peer pressure.
+Emma is a very talented soccer player who always plays for her team, never for herself, highlighting the strength of teamwork.

 Violence & Scariness

 Sports action, including falls, but no one is injured.
 There's some suspenseful dog-napping, but the puppies are safely returned in the end.

 Did you know you can flag iffy content?
 Adjust limits for Violence & Scariness in your kid's entertainment guide.Get started